bancorprotocol/research/README.md

 To build locally, `pip install -r requirements.txt` and then `jupyter-book build .`

 **Follow the build instructions on the Jupyter Book guide**.
-The guide has information for how to use the Jupyter Book CLI to build this book.
+The guide has information on how to use the Jupyter Book CLI to build this book.
 You can find the [Jupyter Book build instructions here](https://jupyterbook.org/start/build.html).